Polight/brick/readme.md

 Brick is:
 - 👙 minimalist: 74 lines of readable code (non-optimised, uncompressed, no cheating)
 - 🌱 low dependency: its single third-party is the minimalist [Petit-Dom](https://github.com/yelouafi/petit-dom) which itself has no dependency
-- ♻️ reactive: updating the state recalculate the Virtual Dom when needed.
+- ♻️ reactive: updating the state recalculate the Virtual Dom when needed
-- 🚀 fast: using virtual dom through a thin layer makes it close to bare-metal.
+- 🚀 fast: using virtual dom through a thin layer makes it close to bare-metal
-- 💧 simple: that's [Vanilla](http://vanilla-js.com/), there isn't much to know, it's a raw class to extend; no magic ✨.
+- 💧 simple: that's [Vanilla](http://vanilla-js.com/), there isn't much to know, it's a raw class to extend; no magic ✨

 View the [demo](https://polight.github.io/brick/demo/) and [their source](https://github.com/Polight/lego/tree/master/demo) 🧪.

+If you're looking for a higher level Web-Components library, checkout [Lego](https://github.com/polight/lego) that builds Bricks out of HTML web-component files.

 ### Getting started